wechto/paper/README.md

   MEEE, a model-ensemble method that consists of optimistic exploration and weighted exploitation.

-:curly_loop: [ALGORITHMIC FRAMEWORK FOR MODEL-BASED DEEP REINFORCEMENT LEARNING WITH THEORETICAL GUARANTEES](https://arxiv.org/pdf/1807.03858.pdf) :+1:  :volcano: :droplet: :sweat_drops:
+:curly_loop: [ALGORITHMIC FRAMEWORK FOR MODEL-BASED DEEP REINFORCEMENT LEARNING WITH THEORETICAL GUARANTEES](https://arxiv.org/pdf/1807.03858.pdf) :+1:  :volcano: :droplet: :sweat_drops: :fire:

 SLBO:  We design a meta-algorithm with a theoretical guarantee of monotone improvement to a local maximum of the expected reward.
 The meta-algorithm iteratively builds a lower bound of the expected reward based on the estimated dynamical model and sample trajectories, and then maximizes the lower bound jointly over the policy and the model.

+:curly_loop: [Model-Augmented Q-Learning](https://arxiv.org/pdf/2102.03866.pdf)  :no_mouth:

+We propose to estimate not only the Q-values but also both the transition and the reward with a shared network.
+We further utilize the estimated reward from the model estimators for Q-learning, which promotes interaction between the estimators.

+:curly_loop: [Monotonic Robust Policy Optimization with Model Discrepancy](http://proceedings.mlr.press/v139/jiang21c/jiang21c.pdf) :+1: :volcano: :boom:

+We propose a robust policy optimization approach, named MRPO, for improving both the average and worst-case performance of policies.
+We theoretically derived a lower bound for the worst-case performance of a given policy over all environments, and formulated an optimization problem to optimize the policy and sampling distribution together, subject to constraints that bounded the update step in policy optimization and statistical distance between the worst and average case environments.